 There are many reasons people join us, some just like to “get out of the house” for a few hours!
 The docents are a friendly group, and enjoy going on short trips together to see other museums and attractions.
 They also get together for social times after their bi-monthly meetings, and can they cook!
 When you give tours, you meet new people from all over the world, and get to learn how they see us and our history.
 There is also that feeling of accomplishment that you are keeping a bit of the past alive for the future.

 Docent Applications are available online, or call the office at 538-2535.
 It’s that easy!

 Volunteer time scheduling is usually done by a docent who has been chosen by the Docent Association to be the scheduler.
 The scheduler is assisted by the city staff to coordinate volunteer work times with group tours or other special events.
 Work schedules are prepared monthly.
 Usually docents are “on duty” for a four-hour period when staffing a facility.
 Group Tour duties vary from one to two hours, and occasionally last up to three hours.

 The City staff opens and closes the museums, books tours and events, performs weekly maintenance and cleaning at the museums, provides materials for work parties, conducts periodic training sessions, holds recognition ceremonies, and provides Worker’s Compensation should a docent be injured during volunteer duty.

 II.
 The Museums

-There are six separate locations comprising the Oroville City cultural facilities: Bolt’s Antique Tool Museum, Lott Home in Sank Park, the Chinese Temple Complex & Museum, Butte County Pioneer Memorial Museum, the Feather River Nature Center, and the Oroville State Theater Performing Arts Center.
+There are five separate locations comprising the Oroville City cultural facilities: Bolt’s Antique Tool Museum, Lott Home in Sank Park, the Chinese Temple Complex & Museum, Butte County Pioneer Memorial Museum and the Feather River Nature Center.